rubymonsters/ruby-for-beginners/source/08-built_in_classes/01-numbers.md

 <p class="hint">
-A number is defined by a series of digits, using a dot as a decimal mark, and optinally a comma as a thousands separator.
+A number is defined by a series of digits, using a dot as a decimal mark, and optionally a comma as a thousands separator.
 </p>

 Note that different countries use different punctuation for decimal and